danielmackay/dotnet-domain-driven-design/README.md

 ### Entities

-- Use Entities for objects that are part of an aggregate root and distinguisable by ID (usually a separate table)
+- Use Entities for objects that are part of an aggregate root and distinguishable by ID (usually a separate table)
 - Entities cannot be modified outside of their aggregate root
 - Not exposed via DbContext
 - Will have a table in the DB